PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 16:01:53
+Last updated: 2024-04-05 16:02:35
-Random Quote: I can't tell the difference between my waking life and dreams. - Arthur Harrow
+Random Quote: I needed to get on the shuttle so I could escape this ridiculous planetSpoiler alert, I'm still here. - Sheldon